 “You know, life.
-What you’re saying is so Midwest, so Middle Ages.
+What you’re saying is so Midwest.
 This is the wide-open Wild West here.
 People do their own thing, fend for themselves.
 You’ve got to learn to go it alone, the whole rugged individual trip—get weighted down with us’s and you drown…”

 “What’re you talking about?”
 I tugged at my blue oxford cloth collar.